mhdrone/hogehallmc-amongus/textChannelInfo.md

 2. If you are a ghost don't press the emergency meeting, security, or admin buttons.

+3. No Griefing or trolling will be tolerated

-3. Event administrators reserve the right to create any rule not listed above.
+4. Event administrators reserve the right to create any rule not listed above.
 ```

 ***Failure to follow the above rules may result in a ban from all Among Us Servers***